lranasingha/hotel-booking-service/README.md

 * The functionality is implemented in `HotelBookingService` & `HotelRoomHandlerService` classes.
 The `HotelManagerService` is the delegated thread-safe version of those classes.
 This helps separating multi-threaded and single-threaded code cleanly which is one of the best ways to implement multi-threaded code.
 * The code has been written following TDD practices.
 * The thread synchronisation has been achieved using a simple monitor embedded in the `HotelManagerService`.
 There are other options such as Reentrant Locks.
 However, they are too broad for this particular task.
 Simplicity matters.

+#### Further Improvements
+This is a minimal viable version of the application.
+Therefore, the sad paths of the system haven't been fully covered.
+More tests need to be done.